ZacSweers/CatchUp/README.md

 - Kotlin
 - RxJava 2/AutoDispose
 - Debugging tooling as a first class citizen in the debug build
-- Leak Canary, Chuck, Scalpel, debug drawer, Flipper, bug reporting, the works
+- Leak Canary, Scalpel, debug drawer, Flipper, bug reporting, the works
 - AndroidX/Jetpack
 - Dagger 2
 - One of the more interesting parts of CatchUp is that its service architecture is a Dagger-powered plugin system
-- Room (Arch components)
+- Room
-- AutoValue + extensions
 - Firebase
 - Coil
 - Apollo GraphQL
 - Standard Square buffet of Okio/OkHttp 3/Retrofit 2/Moshi
 - Inspector
+- Anvil

 There's a lot of neat/interesting little tidbits in the CatchUp source code that I plan to write a mini blog series about.
 Each service has its own nuances that make them unique to work with in code.